Answer all the questions

 Topic: Impact of the Scramble for Africa

-⭐ The partition of West Africa led to the establishment of colonial rule, where European powers controlled African territories through direct governance or protectorates.
-This had lasting effects on the political, social, and economic structures of the region.
+The partition of West Africa led to the establishment of colonial rule.
+European powers took control of African territories, either directly or as protectorates.
+This changed the political, social, and economic systems in the region.

 Explanation: